Frustration and desperation mount as Ian's effects linger

 “I lost everything,” said Alice Pujols, crying as she picked through the heaps of castaway clothes at a stranger’s home.
 “I’m just looking for what I can salvage.”

-About 520,000 homes and businesses in Florida were still without electricity Monday evening, down from a peak of 2.6 million.
+About 550,000 homes and businesses in Florida were still without electricity on Monday morning, down from a peak of 2.6 million.
 But that is still nearly the same amount of customers in all of Rhode Island.

-Eric Silagy, Chairman and CEO of Florida Power & Light, said he understands the frustrations and emphasized that the utility’s crews are working to get power restored as soon as possible.
-The utility provider — the largest in the state — expects to have power restored to 95% of the service areas affected by Hurricane Ian by the end of the day Friday, he said.

-“If all goes well, we will be able to have all of our customers — the over 2 million that were impacted by this monster storm — essentially restored,” Silagy said.
+The current goal is to restore power by Sunday to customers whose power lines and other electric infrastructure is still intact, Florida Division of Emergency Management Director Kevin Guthrie said Monday.
+It does not include homes or areas where infrastructure needs to be rebuilt.

 President Joe Biden and first lady Jill Biden plan to visit Florida on Wednesday.
 The president was in Puerto Rico on Monday, promising to “rebuild it all” after Hurricane Fiona knocked out all power to the island two weeks ago.